timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 and parsing the `background-*` CSS props, gotta investigate further...

 *For anything else tell me by opening an issue or a PR : )!*

+## Acknowledgements

+This package started by by pilfering `gatsby-image`s excellent work and adapting it - but it's definitely outgrowing those wee beginnings.
+Thanks go to its creators & the @gatsbyjs Team, anyways : )!